Chrissy Teigen’s Son Miles ‘Graduates’ From Head-Shaping Helmet In Adorable Twitter Video

 “It’s amazing,” she admitted.

-Many other fans shared photos of their little ones in head gear to show support.
+Many other fans shared photos of their little ones in headgear to show support.

 Helmet therapy, or cranial orthosis, is used to treat “unusual” head shapes in babies, according to Healthline.
 While adult skulls are hard, a baby’s skull has several soft spots and ridges where cranial bones have not fused together yet.
-The helmet can be worn for several months to keep a baby’s head shape in-tact as it develops.
+The helmet can be worn for several months to keep a baby’s head shape intact as it develops.
 Irregularly shaped heads can often lead to health issues later in life, so it is important to correct the shape early on.

 Teigen first unveiled Miles’ helmet back in December.
 The social media star shared a photo of Miles with his new accessory and revealed that he had been developing a flat head, a common condition in children that does not cause any pain.